 Data Analytics … Definitions and Stages

-The process whereby data is identified, consolidated and quality checked and put into a format where analysis can be done with the goal of identifying useful information that better supports corporate decision making.
+The process whereby data is identified for Data Analytics, consolidated and quality checked, and put into a format where analysis can be done with the goal of identifying useful information that better supports corporate decision-making.

-Data analytics involves qualitative and quantitative methodologies and procedures to retrieve data out of data sources and then inspect the data (in accordance with predetermined requirements) based on data type to facilitate the decision-making process.
+Data analytics involves qualitative and quantitative methodologies and procedures to retrieve data from data sources and then inspect the data (in accordance with predetermined requirements) based on data type to facilitate the decision-making process.

 For-profit entities, not-for-profit entities, and government agencies (federal, state, and local) utilize Data Analytics to reach a conclusion based on evidence and reasoning to make well-supported decisions and formulate strong business models.
 So Organizations can also use business analytics to rule out proposed strategic plans and models which would not be beneficial or work for the organization.

-Data Analytics utilizes to evaluate operational, financial, and other data to identify any deviations from the norm (e.g., Anomaly detection, potential risks) and opportunities for enhancement or advancement.
+Data Analytics is utilized to evaluate operational, financial, and other data to identify any deviations from the norm (e.g., Anomaly detection, potential risks) and opportunities for enhancement or advancement.

 (1) Define questions

 Identifying goals and objectives of what the organization is trying to achieve.
-So Key performance indicators (KPI) must be identified to assist with measuring whether an organization is progressing towards its goals and objectives.
+So Key performance indicators (KPIs) must be identified to assist with measuring whether an organization is progressing toward its goals and objectives.
 Examples of KPIs include: